-My Nana had a great carrot cake recipe that I used for this recipe, swapping out the hatch chiles for the pineapple.
-Since I was taking the pineapple out of the cake, I added it back in to the cream cheese frosting and topped the cake with candied walnuts made with Melissa’s Hatch Chile Powder.
+My Nana had a great carrot cake recipe that I used for this recipe, swapping out the Hatch chiles for the pineapple.
+Since I took the pineapple out of the cake, I added it back into the cream cheese frosting and topped the cake with candied walnuts made with Melissa’s Hatch Chile Powder.
 And then, because I only work full-time and have nothing better to do, I also made the cutest fondant carrots to garnish the cake.
 Whew!

 Try to use small to medium size carrots with the tops on.
 According to the Barefoot Contessa, leaving the tops on the carrots makes them sweeter.
-I know it is a PAIN to grate the carrots, but don’t be tempted by the pre-grated bag which tend to be dried out and tasteless.
+I know it is a PAIN to grate the carrots, but don’t be tempted by the pre-grated bag, which tends to be dried out and tasteless.
 Better yet, if you have a food processor, throw them in there!

 Both the cream cheese frosting and candied nuts can be made ahead of time.
 If you do make the nuts ahead of time, you might want to consider tossing them into the cake in place of the toasted nuts saving yourself one step (but keep a ¼ cup for garnishing the cake).

 This hot and sweet combination works well.
 Last season I made Hatch Chile Butterscotch and Pecan Blondies.
 I made the blondies a few times to perfect the recipe, with and without the hatches, and in taste tests, every single time, the blondies with Hatches won hands down.
 Salty, sweet, and subtle heat all in one bite.